parsonsmatt/command-pattern/4-output-effects.md

 ```

 Note:

+Ok, so we're going to *return* the command value as one of the values returned from our method.

 Ruby lets us return two things in a method, which is pretty cool.
 It implicitly returns an array of stuff, which you can then destructure when you call the method.